decaf-dev/obsidian-note-splitter/README.md

 ## Videos

-Split a note without default plugin settings.
+Split a note with default plugin settings.

 <video src="https://github.com/decaf-dev/obsidian-note-splitter/assets/40307803/b15117e8-a297-4353-b705-13e7713872ef" controls="controls" style="max-width: 100%;">
   Your browser does not support the video tag.